tewarid/tewarid.github.io/_posts/2023/2023-01-26-picamera2-performance.md

 ## Convert asynchronously and save to file

-This code changes the previous code to use a separate thread to call `make_image` helper function, and then call `save`
+This code changes the previous code to use a separate thread to call `make_image` helper function, then call `save`

 ```python
 from picamera2 import Picamera2, Preview